 True Raiders is my newest book and is the result of a lifetime of trying to understand the effect that Raiders of the Lost Ark had on me (hint: it was substantial) and how and why we can believe in things that are somehow always beyond our reach, especially if they involve hidden, secret meanings.
 I also wanted it to be a big, fat love letter to all those great '80s properties like In Search Of, Amazing Stories, and the book Holy Blood, Holy Grail, that all used the truth (or a portion of it) to tell a bigger story.
-And of course, Raiders itself.
+And of course, Raiders itself, which is the one movie that has never let go of me.
 What does it mean to seek something that no one has seen in thousands of years, if at all?
 Is it an exercise in fact or faith?
 Truth or imagination?
 Or (more timely) reality or conspiracy?
 Since this story is all about connections, I vowed to follow it wherever the rabbit hole led, all the way from secret tunnels beneath Jerusalem to the bottom of the Atlantic Ocean; from King Tut's tomb and Faraday cages on Long Island to the dark streets of terrible Whitechapel, all to find the most sought-after treasure in history -- even if it might be fictional.
 And to think about if that matters.